cverhelst/cverhelst.github.io/source/_posts/2013-06-06-sharepoint-2010-maintenance.markdown

 All well and good but what happens when you do a clean install of your WSP containing the original Feature definiton with version 0.0.0.0 and you deploy the WSP containing the Feature of version 2.0.0.0 and you upgrade this feature ?
 Ha!
 You'll see that field X got added to the content type but it won't be in position 1 of the ordering of the fields of the content type.
 Why's that ?
 Because the deployed Feature of version 0.0.0.0 did not match the VersionRange of the second UpgradeAction of 1.0.0.0 to 2.0.0.0.

 This is obvious now, but when you're deciding on the Version Ranges it may seem more obvious of matching BeginVersion to previous upgrades EndVersions, no ?
 After all, you're going from version 0 to version 1 to version 2, right ?
 Well, this is wholy up to you, do you want to be forced to go through each version deploy or not ?
 It may seem like an easy choice in this case, only one feature to upgrade and no dependencies, but when you have Feature Upgrades spread out over 3 or more Features that you need to upgrade in a certain order, maybe even execute a few PowerShell scripts in between, you won't be so keen in allowing your environment to go from version 0 to version 2 in one go.
 What's more, after you've done the Feature Upgrade, that Feature is version 2.0.0.0, no matter if it performed that second UpgradeAction or not.
 You won't even be able to execute it without doing a redeploying where you manipulate the versions again.

+I would advise to make BeginVersion 0.0.0.0 as a default and only in very rare cases change it to a specific version.
+Likewise, make the EndVersion match a generic release version, don't make it too specific.

 ## Deploy and Upgrade scripts